 The Haven is a dedicated centre to working individually with students where they will receive workshops, 1:1 advice and support, as well as continuing with their academic curriculum studies in a calm and structured environment.
 This is a positive and supportive centre aimed at promoting the Team Moreton values of Be Prepared, Show Respect, Challenge Yourself.

 Mrs. Humphreys is our Medical Officer based in the school.
 We also have a NHS school Nurse who is allocated to Moreton and makes valuable contributions to the health and well-being of each of our students.
 Our designated School Nurse is Louise Mattison and be contacted via the school nurses team on 01902 444511 or via our in school medical officer Mrs Humphreys on 01902 558310

 Mrs Green, a qualified Counsellor, provides a listening service for students in all year groups to discuss any issues they may be facing.
 Mr Smith is also trained in bereavement counselling and offers a full program of support.

-Mr Crane is the Pastoral and Intervention Manager.
+Mr Bagnall is the Pastoral and Intervention Manager.
 Within this role pastoral support and bespoke intervention is used both with groups and with individual students to intervene and support students with a range of arising needs.
 The bespoke intervention supports students where additional needs or support is required.
-Mr Crane works closely with Heads of Year, Heads of House and Achievement and Standards Leaders to support identified students.
+Mr Bagnall works closely with Heads of Year, Heads of House and Achievement and Standards Leaders as well as The Haven and The Eden centres to support identified students.